epics-containers/epics-containers.github.io/docs/explanations/kubernetes_cluster.rst

 Cluster Options
 ---------------

-Three cluster topology approaches were considered for this project.
+Three cluster topologies were considered for this project.

 :Cluster per beamline:
   This could be as simple as